-Use of the Internet access computers requires a library card number.
-Those ineligible for a free library card – i.e., international, out-of-state residents – may be issued a free "Internet use only" (no borrowing privileges) card by presenting some personal identification.
+Use of the Library’s internet requires a Library card number.
+Those ineligible for a free Library card, for example, out-of-state visitors, may be issued a free "computer use only" (no borrowing privileges) card by presenting valid identification.
+Guest passes are also available on a temporary basis.
+Guest passes will not be issued to patrons under the age of 18 and require identification.

 Approved by the Board of Library Trustees - November 11, 1996